 Jose Mourinho's past encounters with former club Chelsea

-Jose Mourinho takes his Manchester United side to former club Chelsea on Super Sunday hoping to put some extra distance between the two clubs and apply the pressure on league leaders Manchester City.
+Jose Mourinho takes his Manchester United side to former club Chelsea on Saturday lunchtime hoping to close the gap on the joint Premier League leaders.

-And with the chance to move seven points clear of the team he managed over two spells between 2004-2007 and 2013-2015, we take a look at his previous encounters with the west Londoners.
+And with the chance to move within just four points of the team he managed over two spells between 2004-2007 and 2013-2015, we take a look at his previous clashes with Chelsea...

 Inter 2-1 Chelsea (February 24, 2010)

 Mourinho enjoyed a winning start against Chelsea following his first stint at the club when his Inter Milan side hosted the Blues in the Champions League in February 2010.

 Diego Milito put the Italians ahead after just three minutes when he beat Petr Cech at his near post and after Didier Drogba hit the bar from 25 yards, Salomon Kalou brought Chelsea level five minutes after the break.

 But parity lasted just three minutes as Wesley Sneijder's cross fell to Esteban Cambiasso and he scored at the second attempt to give Mourinho's side a one-goal lead to protect in the return leg.

 Mourinho said: "Mourinho does not lose at Stamford Bridge.
 We can go there with a legitimate ambition to go through."

 Mourinho was confident of getting the result required at Stamford Bridge and his players did not let him down - Samuel Eto's clinical strike on 79 minutes settling a scrappy encounter and sealing a spot in the last eight.